Smart-Campus-Polimi/smartbin_federico/VisionModule/Readme.md

 #Smart Bin - Vision Module
+loop{

-	Once upon a time there was a smart bin that told to this slave:
+	Once upon a time there was a smart bin that told to its slave:
 	"tell me a story" and the slave started:
+}